Forest Park (Queens): Transportation

 Forest Park is accessible by the New York City Subway's Queens Boulevard Line at Kew Gardens–Union Turnpike.
 The southern part of the park is accessible via the Jamaica Line at 75th Street–Elderts Lane, 85th Street–Forest Parkway, and Woodhaven Boulevard.
-The Q56 bus runs just south of the park along Jamaica Avenue and the Q11, Q21, Q52 SBS, and Q53 SBS routes run along Woodhaven Boulevard.
-The Q37 runs along Park Lane South in Kew Gardens and Richmond Hill, while the Q55 bus is straddled by the park along Myrtle Avenue.
+The Q56 bus runs just south of the park along Jamaica Avenue and the Q11, Q52 SBS, and Q53 SBS routes run along Woodhaven Boulevard.
+The Q37 runs along Park Lane South in Kew Gardens and Richmond Hill, the Q54 runs in the northeastern section of the park on Metropolitan Avenue, while the Q55 bus is straddled by the park along Myrtle Avenue.

 Two lines of the Long Island Rail Road, the Montauk Branch and the Rockaway Beach Branch, had run through the land before Forest Park was acquired.
 The Rockaway Beach Branch has been abandoned since 1962, but the Montauk Branch is still used by freight trains.
 In the 1970s—as part of a Program for Action, which proposed a rail link to John F. Kennedy International Airport—there was a proposal to connect a tunnel within the park to link the two railroad branches.
 Local officials and residents were strongly opposed to the tunnel, which was canceled in 1976.

 The Brooklyn-Queens Greenway bike path also runs through Forest Park, connecting westward to Ridgewood Reservoir and eastward to Kew Gardens.